 If You Already Have a Contractors License From Another State or Country

 You cannot use your contractor license from another state or country to perform services in California.
-However, if you hold a valid contractor license in Arizona, Louisiana, Nevada or Utah, you may be able to get a California contractor license without taking the trade portion of the exam.
+However, if you hold a valid contractor license in Arizona, Louisiana, or Nevada, you may be able to get a California contractor license without taking the trade portion of the exam.
 Contractors can apply for reciprocity to get a contractor license in those states, as well.

 - The contractor must be applying for a license in a classification that appears on that state's Reciprocal Classifications List;